makiwara/pastbookdemo/README.md

 ## app
 App is built on Silex.
 It requires Composer to set things up.
+It also requires cURL PHP extension to be installed.

 You will need to create config/db.php from db_sample.php: change USERNAME/PASSWORD to your mySQL credentials or use alternate configuration of Doctrine DBAL.